 5 DU students sued over attack on cop

-A case has been filed against five students of Dhaka University for allegedly assaulting a police official in Shahbagh area of Dhaka.
+Five students of Dhaka University have been sued for allegedly assaulting a police official in Shahbagh.

-Selim Aktar, inspector of Economic Crime and Human Trafficking Division of the Counter Terrorism and Transnational Crime (CTTC) unit under Dhaka Metropolitan Police, filed the case against the five with Shahbagh Police Station today.
+Selim Aktar, inspector of Economic Crime and Human Trafficking Division of the Counter Terrorism and Transnational Crime unit under Dhaka Metropolitan Police, filed the case with Shahbagh Police Station yesterday.

-Mostajirur Rahman, officer-in-charge of Shahbagh Police Station, confirmed it to our DU correspondent.

-According to the case statement, Inspector Selim had a dispute with the students near Aziz Super Market around 11:55am on Wednesday (March 20) as his bike hit one of the 5 students.
+According to the case, Inspector Selim had a dispute with the students near Aziz Super Market around 11:55am on March 20 as his bike hit one of the students.

-During the altercation, the students intercepted the police official, who was moving towards the Shahbagh intersection from Elephant Road riding a bike, and started beating him, it added.

-When the inspector fell to the ground, the students also started kicking him, added the case statement.

 This correspondent could not contact the students despite repeated phone calls.